Catalystt/thrive-assignment/README.md

 ![Imgur] (https://imgur.com/vkTuP12.png)
 * ./circleci/config.yaml

+You also need to create an access key, in Account Settings > Personal access tokens > Personal access tokens > Generate new Token > Generate
+Save the access token for Github Actions.
 ## Github Actions Setup
 Make sure you have added the following secrets in your GitHub repository settings under Settings>Environments>production: